Regulation of artificial intelligence: Perspectives

 AI regulation could derive from basic principles.
 A 2020 Berkman Klein Center for Internet & Society meta-review of existing sets of principles, such as the Asilomar Principles and the Beijing Principles, identified eight such basic principles: privacy, accountability, safety and security, transparency and explainability, fairness and non-discrimination, human control of technology, professional responsibility, and respect for human values.
 AI law and regulations have been divided into three main topics, namely governance of autonomous intelligence systems, responsibility and accountability for the systems, and privacy and safety issues.
 A public administration approach sees a relationship between AI law and regulation, the ethics of AI, and 'AI society', defined as workforce substitution and transformation, social acceptance and trust in AI, and the transformation of human to machine interaction.
 The development of public sector strategies for management and regulation of AI is deemed necessary at the local, national, and international levels and in a variety of fields, from public service management and accountability to law enforcement, healthcare (especially the concept of a Human Guarantee), the financial sector, robotics, autonomous vehicles, the military and national security, and international law.

 Henry Kissinger, Eric Schmidt, and Daniel Huttenlocher published a joint statement in November 2021 entitled "Being Human in an Age of AI", calling for a government commission to regulate AI.

+A 2025 study found competition law and competition regulators face challenges in preventing a winner-take-all market for AI.

 In 2025, the UK and US governments declined to sign an international agreement on AI at the AI Action Summit in Paris.
 The agreement was described as proposing an open, inclusive and ethical approach to AI development, including environmental protection measures.
 US Vice President JD Vance argued that the agreement would be detrimental to the growth of the AI industry.
 The UK government added that the agreement "didn't provide enough practical clarity on global governance, nor sufficiently address harder questions around national security".